junior-q/NuMaker_UNO/README.md

 To use the EEPROM library and examples, it requires an external EEPROM connected via i2c(Wire) interface.
 This library has been verified with [AT24LC64](https://www.microchip.com/en-us/product/24lc64)

 # Compatible Versions of Arduino IDE
-* 2.3.2 up
+* 2.3.2 up, note: untested
-* Debug function is supported for boards with Nu-Link2.
+* Debug function is supported for boards with Nu-Link2, note: untested
-* Nu-Link1 is supported using open-ocd in usb mode: use sloeber as primary ide

 # Disclaimer
 The Software is furnished "AS IS", without warranty as to performance or results, and